codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 -----END RSA PRIVATE KEY-----
 ```

-Generate a Hash for Cracking
+Generate a Hash for Cracking: The key is encrypted, requiring a passphrase.
+We will use `ssh2john` to convert the encrypted key into a hash format that John the Ripper can crack.

 ```shell
 ──(kali㉿kali)-[~/ET/THM/Overpass]